-The history of blacks in Hollywood has been examined and explored over the past fifty years by noted film historian and NYU professor Donald Bogle whose celebrated works include Toms, Coons, Mulattoes, Mammies and Bucks: An Interpretative History of Blacks in Films.
+The history of blacks in Hollywood has been examined and explored over the past fifty years by noted film historian and NYU professor Donald Bogle, whose celebrated works includes Toms, Coons, Mulattoes, Mammies and Bucks: An Interpretative History of Blacks in Films.
 In Black Hollywood: Is it Well Preserved?
-Bogle, after a fascinating historical presentation, interviews African American talent scout Dolores Robinson who launched the careers of LeVar Burton, Jada Pinkett Smith, Martin Sheen, Emilio Estevez and her daughter Holly Robinson Peete; Hollywood producer Debra Martin Chase, the first black female to have a deal with a major studio whose works include The Preachers Wife, Princess Diaries, Sisterhood of the Travelling Pants and the biopic Harriett Tubman; and Cheryl Boone Isaacs, the first African American to serve as president of the Academy of Motion Pictures Arts and Sciences whose brother, Ashley Boone, was the first black president of a major Hollywood studio, on their lives and careers and the need to preserve this important part of Hollywood history.
+Bogle, after a fascinating historical presentation, interviews African American talent scout Dolores Robinson who launched the careers of LeVar Burton, Martin Sheen, Emilio Estevez, and her daughter Holly Robinson Peete; Hollywood producer Debra Martin Chase, the first black female to have a deal with a major studio whose works include The Preachers Wife, Princess Diaries, Sisterhood of the Traveling Pants and the biopic Harriett; and Cheryl Boone Isaacs, the first African American to serve as president of the Academy of Motion Pictures Arts and Sciences, whose brother, Ashley Boone, was the first black president of a major Hollywood studio, on their lives and careers, and the need to preserve this important part of Hollywood history.
 Following these interviews will be a Q&A session with questions from The HistoryMakers EntertainmentMakers Advisory Committee.

-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Sunday, December 13, 2020 as the thirteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Sunday, December 13, 2020 as the thirteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

 Donald Bogle is a film historian and author.
 In 1973, Bogle published his first book, Toms, Coons, Mulattoes, Mammies, and Bucks: An Interpretive History of Blacks in American Films in 1973, which won the Theatre Library Association Award as the best film book of the year.
 Bogle then went on to complete several other literary works.
 His work has also yielded an award-winning movie based upon Dorothy Dandridge’s life, Introducing Dorothy Dandridge, starring Halle Berry.
 He has appeared as a commentator for numerous television documentaries and has been interviewed on several television programs, including The Today Show, Good Morning America, Oprah, and Entertainment Tonight.
 He has also written articles that have appeared in Film Comment, Spin, Essence, Elan, University Review, and Freedomways.
 In addition, Bogle has taught at Rutgers University, Lincoln University, the University of Pennsylvania and the Tisch School of the Arts at New York University.
 Source: The HistoryMakers